Chambana/DroneKit-TextMessageTelemetry/README.md

         python LaunchTelemetry.py -ground
     --On the vehicle's companion computer, launch the script from Mavproxy/DroneKit: navigate to the directory where LaunchTelemetry and TextMessageTelemetryClass are located sudo mavproxy --master=/dev/ACM0 --baudrate=115200  (this is for an APM/Pixhawk connected via USB.
-Use /dev/AMA0 for serial cable)
+Use /dev/AMA0 when using a serial cable)
         (inside mavproxy, enter the following) module load droneapi.module.api (inside mavproxy, enter the following) api start LaunchTelemetry.py

-5 Sep 2015 -- Under Development and untested.
+5 Sep 2015 -- Under Development